 - 2 cups of Gallo Moscato

-Form dough into a disk about 1 inch thick.
-Wrap it with plastic wrap and chill at least 2 hours and up to overnight.
+- Form dough into a disk about 1 inch thick.
+Wrap it in plastic wrap and chill at least 2 hours and up to overnight.